The Effects of Pollution

-Polluted Storm Water runoff can have many adverse effects on the environment, including plants, fish, animals and people.
-Some common pollutants and contaminants found in Storm Water and run off include the following:
+Polluted stormwater runoff can have many adverse effects on the environment, including plants, fish, animals and people.
+Some common pollutants and contaminants found in stormwater include the following:

 Excess nutrients are from materials like fertilizers, yard clippings, pet wastes, and food litter.
 Excess nutrients can cause algae blooms.
-After the bloom, the algae die off and sink to the bottom of the water body.
+After the bloom, the algae dies off and sinks to the bottom of the water body.
 Algae then decompose in a process that removes oxygen from the water.
 Fish and other aquatic organisms can't exist in water with low dissolved oxygen levels.

-Debris - plastic bags, six-pack rings, bottles, and cigarette butts - washed into playa lakes can choke, suffocate, or disable aquatic life like ducks, fish, turtles, and birds.
-Not to mention they create unsightly pars and recreation areas.
-No one wants their children to play next to a dirty, trash filled playa lake!
+Debris such as plastic bags, six-pack rings, bottles, and cigarette butts when washed into playa lakes can choke, suffocate, or disable aquatic life like ducks, fish, turtles, and birds.
+Not to mention it creates unsightly parks and recreation areas.
+No one wants their children to play next to a dirty, trash-filled playa lake!

 Household hazardous wastes like insecticides, pesticides, paint, solvents, used motor oil, and other auto fluids can poison aquatic life.
 Land animals and people can become sick from eating diseased fish and shellfish or ingesting polluted water.

-Polluted Storm Water often affects drinking water sources.
+Polluted stormwater often affects drinking water sources.
 This, in turn, can affect human health and increase drinking water treatment costs.
-Water is a valuable resource- in West Texas we are all too aware of how limited and precious a resource.
+Water is a valuable resource in West Texas that we must protect.
+Do your part by helping to prevent pollution of stormwater runoff.